 National History Day in North Dakota is a project-based learning program that emphasizes critical reading and thinking skills, research, analysis, and the drawing of meaningful conclusions.
 Students can complete these projects in groups or as individuals in one of five categories: documentary, paper, exhibit, performance, or website.
 They then compete in either the junior (middle school) or senior (high school) division.
 Regional winners compete at the state contest in April at the North Dakota Heritage Center & State Museum in Bismarck.
 First and second-place state winners are eligible to compete in the national contest at the University of Maryland, College Park in June.
 National History Day in North Dakota provides teacher training and classroom resources throughout the year.

-When developing a National History Day project, consider all the important questions and factors that contributed to the development and breaking of a barrier.
+When developing a National History Day project, consider all the important questions and factors that contributed to the development of a communication method.
 What happened?
 Who was involved?
 Where and when did it occur?
 Why did it happen?
-Most importantly, ask yourself, "so what?"
-What was the impact of breaking a barrier?
+Most importantly, ask yourself, “so what?”
+What was the impact of communication in history?
 How did it affect the culture, lives, or environment of a community or the world?
 What were the short- and long-term outcomes?
-Was the barrier broken?
 Why is this topic important, and why must we understand its effects today?
-Use this Graphic Organizer to help students examine all these questions and the greater historical context within the theme of Breaking Barriers in History.